 About Us - Child and Family Services

-Therese Cahill-Low, Director, Office of Child and Family Services
+Todd A. Landry, Director, Office of Child and Family Services

 Maine communities are the essential link for these children.
 Skilled foster families and other professional resources from Eliot to Fort Kent offer their patience and care.
 Child and Family Services guides the effort.
 Our professional staff works to safely reunify families when possible, to explore options for care with extended family (kinship care), and to evaluate foster and adoptive homes.
 In our work, Child and Family Services seeks safety, well-being and permanent homes for children, working with professionalism and respecting the dignity of all families.